conan-io/docs/examples/tools/system/system_package/package_manager.rst

             self.cpp_info.libs = ["mymath"]

-Note that it is also possible to still do conditions based on settings, in case that library is installed in the system in different locations based on the platform:
+Note that it is also possible to still do conditions based on settings, in case that the library is installed in the system in different locations based on the platform:

 .. code-block:: python